nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 - **The patient record SHOULD be created or updated using**:

-  - demographic details sent by the consumer
+  - demographic details sent by the consumer application
   - supplemented by demographics returned from a PDS Retrieval Query where elements were omitted by the consumer or not part of the payload request message
-  - temporary address or temporary telecom details sent by the consumer SHOULD be marked with an end date aligned with the expiry date of the temporary record.
+  - temporary address or temporary telecom details sent by the consumer application SHOULD be marked with an end date aligned with the expiry date of the temporary record.

 - **If the provider system synchronises temporary patient records with PDS**:
   - an update SHALL NOT automatically be sent to PDS
   - PDS synchronisation SHALL occur where a user is present during the next routine synchronisation event (for example, a receptionist opening the patient's record)
   - temporary address or temporary telecom details SHOULD be marked with an end date.

-- **a populated `Patient` resource representing the record created, or reactivated and updated, SHALL be returned to the consuming system shown in [Payload response body](foundations_use_case_register_a_patient.html#payload-response-body) below**.
+- **a populated `Patient` resource representing the record created, or reactivated and updated, SHALL be returned to the consumer application shown in [Payload response body](foundations_use_case_register_a_patient.html#payload-response-body) below**.

 #### Error Handling ####